miro-balaz/miro-balaz.github.com/docs/_posts/2024-02-03-fixing-microk8s-database-overgrowth.markdown

 But it by default uses `DQLite` instead of `etcd`, this database is fast, but there is component `kine` which is used to emulate `etcd` interface above the `DQLite`.
 In current implementation kine can come to troubles.

 Kine is basically `append only log` build above SQL database.
-When object is updated, a new version of an object is added into database and it has reference to the old version.
-In order for db to not grow, it is being continuously compacted, by removing old versions of objects.
-This compaction might work too slow and the database wil grow bigger and bigger.
+When object is updated, a new version of an object is added into database with a  reference to the old version.
+To prevent database overgrowth, it is being continuously compacted, by removing old versions of objects.
+This compaction might progress too slowly and the database will grow bigger and bigger.
 In addion to this the sql statements that has to deal with multiple versions of objects are not optimal and when there is many versions, they start to be slow.
-Last but not least, each time kine encounters gap in index, it creats a record to fill it, this records are removed by compaction but I encountered situation in which i had three hundred thousands of such record.
-In comparison after cleanup  the dba had eight thousand records, five thousands of which were probably some leaked ipam handles from `calico`.
+Last but not least, each time kine encounters gap in index, it creates a record to fill it, this records are removed by compaction but I encountered situation in which i had three hundred thousands of such records.
+In comparison after cleanup  the database had eight thousand records,and five thousands of those were probably some leaked ipam handles from `calico`.

 # Solution